rubymonolith/fixturebot/README.md

 end
 ```

+#### primary key type

+FixtureBot attempts to auto-detect the primary key type of your database.
+It supports both `:integer` and `:uuid` primary key types and falls back to `:integer` if it cannot detect the type.

 ### Generators

 Generators set default column values.
 They run for each record that doesn't explicitly set that column.
 Generators are never created implicitly; columns without a value or generator are omitted from the YAML output (Rails uses the database column default).